scipy/scipy/doc/source/tutorial/optimize.rst

 .. plot:: tutorial/examples/optimize_global_1.py
    :align: center
    :alt: "This X-Y plot is a heatmap with the Z value denoted with the lowest points as black and the highest values as white.
 The image resembles a chess board rotated 45 degrees but heavily smoothed.
 A red dot is located at many of the minima on the grid resulting from the SHGO optimizer.
 SHGO shows the global minima as a red X in the top right.
 A local minima found with dual annealing is a white circle marker in the top left.
 A different local minima found with basinhopping is a yellow marker in the top center.
-The code is plotting the differential evolution result as a cyan circle, but it is not visible on the plot.
+The code is plotting the differential evolution result as a cyan circle and the results of the Shuffled Complex Evolution (SCE) algorithm as a magenta circle, but they are not visible on the plot.
 At a glance it's not clear which of these valleys is the true global minima."
    :include-source: 0

 Least-squares minimization (:func:`least_squares`)